 Click here for more information about our leadership retreat.

-Join us ONLINE as we view and discuss the documentary series The Story of Us with Morgan Freeman.
+Join us as we learn about and explore the role of the divine feminine across several traditions.
 For more information, click here.

 Our Social Justice Book Group will be reading Strength to Love by Martin Luther King, Jr. beginning Feb.
 1. For more information click here.